rupy/HumanDetection/README.md

 generator = AnnotationGenerator()

 # generate annotations by GUI
-# if given False, generator skips file you already added annotations.
+# if given True, generator skips file you already added annotations(default).
-# if given True, you can edit file you alreadt added annotations.
+# if given False, you can edit file you already added annotations.
-generator.generate_annotations(False)
+generator.generate_annotations(True)

 # create positive.dat for opencv
 generator.create_positive_dat()
 ```
+### how to annotate

+You can drag point to point in image to create regions.
+You can use keys as follow:
+- [d] key: Delete a region added last.
+- [space] key: Save regions as pickle & go to next image
+- [q] key: Quit annotation work

+You can quit annotation work.
+You can start from the image you quit brefore if you give True to generate_annotations().